 I was just denied Social Security disability benefits because I didn’t have enough work credits.
 I was mainly applying to qualify early for Medicare (I'm 60), because I have high medical costs due to kidney disease and other conditions.
 Now I’m worried I won’t qualify for Medicare even when I turn 65.
 What can I do?

 You have some options.
 There are several parts to Medicare, with different rules for qualifying for each.
 Part A, Hospital Insurance, is the Medicare coverage that’s premium-free for those who are fully insured with Social Security.
-Individuals over 65 who aren’t insured with Social Security can pay a premium to get Part A. Anyone over 65 can also get Part B, Medical Insurance (mainly for doctors’ visits), simply by paying a premium.
+Individuals over 65 who aren’t insured with Social Security can pay a premium to get Part A. Anyone over 65 can get Part B, Medical Insurance (mainly for doctors’ visits), simply by paying a premium (about $145 per month).

 Here are the various ways to qualify for Medicare.

 Premium-free Medicare Part A for those age 65 or older.
 If you are 65 or older and you OR your spouse worked for long enough in a job covered by Social Security, for a railroad, or for a federal, state, or local government in a Medicare-covered job, you qualify for free Medicare Part A. Generally you need 40 work credits (each representing one calendar quarter of work) to be fully insured by Social Security.
 That represents about ten years’ worth of work.

 To qualify for Part A based on your spouse’s work record (or your ex-spouse’s work record), your spouse must be at least 62.
 Do you have a spouse who will have enough work credits by the time you turn 65?
 Check with Social Security to see if your spouse (or ex-spouse) will have enough credits.

 Again, anyone who is 65 or older or receives Social Security disability benefits (and is beyond the waiting period) can get Part B by paying the Part B premium.